Marcos Guilherme

-Marcos Guilherme de Almeida Santos Matos (born 5 August 1995), known as Marcos Guilherme, is a Brazilian professional footballer who plays as a winger for Russian Premier League club Khimki.
+Marcos Guilherme de Almeida Santos Matos (born 5 August 1995), known as Marcos Guilherme, is a Brazilian professional footballer who plays as a winger for Japanese club FC Tokyo, on loan from V-Varen Nagasaki.

 Club career

 Atlético Paranaense

 Born in Itararé, São Paulo, Marcos Guilherme joined Atlético Paranaense's youth setup in 2008, aged 13.
 He made his senior debuts with the club's reserves in 2013 Campeonato Paranaense, scoring his first senior goal on 14 March, in a 2–0 home win against Nacional-PR.

 Marcos Guilherme was promoted to the main squad in 2014, and made his Série A debut on 20 April 2014, starting in a 1–0 home win against Grêmio.
 He scored his first goal on 10 May, netting the first of a 1–2 away loss against Internacional.

 On 5 September 2014, Marcos Guilherme extended his link with Furacão until 2018.
 He finished his debut year as the club's top scorer and player with most caps, with 11 goals in 54 matches.